freebeiro/project-x/DEVELOPMENT_GUIDELINES.md

 2. **Strict File Size Limit**:
    - No file may exceed 150 lines of code under ANY circumstances
    - If a file approaches this limit, it must be split into multiple files with focused responsibilities
-   - This rule enforces the Single Responsibility Principle
+   - This rule enforces the Single Responsibility Principle (see SOLID_PRINCIPLES.md)

 3. **Comprehensive Testing Requirements**:
    - All code must have associated specs with proper test coverage